Projects and Items

 ../_images/property_number.png

-The current Item Tree status on Choreonoid and the data and the properties of each Item can be collectively saved as a project file.
-To do this, select “File” from Main Menu ‐ “Save Project As”.
-Then, “Save Choreonoid Project File” dialogue pops up.
-There you can specify the directory and the file name to save the project file.
-A project file usually has an extension “cnoid”.
+The current state of the item tree on Choreonoid, and the contents of each item’s data and properties, etc., can be saved together as a project file.
+To do this, execute “File” - “Save Project As” from the main menu.
+The “Save Choreonoid Project File” dialog will be displayed, so specify the destination directory and file name to perform the save.
+Project files usually have the extension “.cnoid”.

 Note